r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 <br />

 <b><i>We can also use batch local enviroment variables to scramble the syscall's</i></b>
 Since cmd.exe allows using variables inside commands, this can be used for obfuscation.
-HINT: chose letters as: 'a e i o u' because they are the most commom ;)
-HINT: dont leave 'empty spaces' defining variables (set i#=t<empty-space>)
+HINT: chose letters as: 'a e i o u' because they are the most commom ;) HINT: dont leave 'empty spaces' defining variables.

 <br />